JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 Actually, I just made one attribute, and moved `BuildType`, which I use so there's just one.
 This may also help if I add "other" ways to create mocks.

+# DONE - Create `RockGenerator`

+This looks for `RockAttribute`.
+However...`MockModel` uses `InvocationExpressionSyntax` node, but that's only used for diagnostic reporting.
+So, I'll turn that into a `SyntaxNode`, and then I can pass in the node for the attribute declaration.

 # Alter Generated Code

 A lot of work happens here.
 Again, look at `GeneratedBaseMocking`.